How to Stop Judging Yourself: A Guide to Self-Compassion

 Start with a simple morning self-appreciation practice.
 Take just a minute when you wake up to note one thing you appreciate about yourself.
 This could be a character quality like your resilience, or an action like how you handled a challenging situation yesterday.
 The key is consistency, not perfection.

-Throughout the day, practice the "3R" technique whenever self-judgment arises.
-First, Recognize the judgmental thought for what it is.
-Then, Reframe it in a more constructive way.
-Finally, Redirect your energy toward growth rather than criticism.
 For example, if you catch yourself thinking "I'm so disorganized, I'll never get better," you might reframe it as "I'm noticing areas where I can improve my organization skills."
+End each day with a brief evening reflection.
+This creates a gentle structure for moving forward while maintaining self-compassion.

 Learn More: How to Be a More Positive Person